-6.5.
+5.5.
 Recovery Time

-Employees who respond to after-hour emergencies, who spend three (3) hours or more, may use up to four (4) hours of recovery time.
+Non-exempt employees who respond to after-hour work, who spend three (3) hours or more, may use up to four (4) hours of recovery time.
 An employee who wishes to use recovery time must use vacation or CTO and must have approval of their supervisor in advance.
 The denial of recovery time is not subject to the grievance procedure.

-6.6.
-License/Certification Fees
+5.6.
+Professional License Fees

-The County pays employees or state agency for County-required professional license fees (required to obtain state licensure) or other fees associated with obtaining or renewing state licensure.
+The County reimburses employees for County/State-required professional license fees (required to obtain state licensure) or other fees associated with obtaining or renewing state licensure.